bruferrari/todolist/README.md

 ## Contact

-For any questions or suggestions, please open an issue or contact the repository owner.
+For any questions or suggestions, please open an issue or contact [Bruno Ferrari](mailto:b.ferrari09@gmail.com).